Facebook

 Recent Hot Port deliciousness with a Hot Whiskey waving from the background.

 Later, during a walk around the city on a rainy day (more fun than it sounds), I suggested we take a break and warm up inside a nearby pub.
 I mentioned getting a Hot Whiskey.
-Our friend Paul asked, "Have you ever tried a Hot Port?"
+My friend Paul asked, "Have you ever tried a Hot Port?"
 I confessed that I had not.
 He told me it was like a Hot Whiskey, but better.
 The only difference is that instead of whiskey, the recipe calls for – *drum roll* – port!
 After trying it, I had to agree with Paul.
 It was fantastic!

 It's much sweeter and easier to down, in my opinion.
 Some of the alleged medicinal qualities may be lost, but the palatability factor (for one who only occasionally drinks whiskey, that is) is greatly increased.
 It's now one of my favorite adult beverages here in Ireland!